realworldocaml/book/en/compiler-frontend.md

   for a module without requiring manual type annotations.
 * a *module system* that combines software components with explicit knowledge of their type signatures.
-* performing *explicit subtyping* checks for objects and polymorphic variants.
+* *explicit subtyping* checks for objects and polymorphic variants.

 Automatic type inference lets you write succinct code for a particular task and have the compiler ensure that your use of variables is locally consistent.